bloodylyra/Factorio-Versionmanager/README.md

 Use at your own risk.

 Portable version:
-Download teh files from \release\portable and store them on your computer.
+Download the files from \release\portable and store them on your computer.
 Start the exe file.

 Setup the 3 folders: